BensonRen/BDIMNNA/README.md

 python predict.py  (The one line says creat_mm_dataset)
 ```

-The generated file called "MM_data_full.csv" is the Meta-material data that you should read for further training and is regarded as the ground truth for next stages.
-(Some moving of the data file might be needed)
+The generated file called "MM_data_full.csv" is the Meta-material data that you should read for further training and\
+ is regarded as the ground truth for next stages.
+Move the file to dataIn/ folder (as the only file in the folder).

 ## Training